 This young man struggled with making bad decisions.
 He always came for advice before and after he made a bad decision.
 Sometimes he followed my counsel, but mostly he did not.
 I loved him, so I would always speak the truth to him.
 Our long history taught him that I would never sugarcoat what he needed to hear, yet he kept coming back for more.

 After his mother died he took to calling me Mom.
 He was a young man, with adult responsibilities.
 He seemed to never be able to grow up enough to shoulder being a grown up.
-Dennis and I loved him and his family.
+I loved him and his family.
 We had history.
 We had worked hard side by side, laughed, prayed and cried together.
 He was our MacGyver.
 For years during the workday, he was just within the sound of my voice, always ready to come to my aid.
 Sometimes he literally put out fires for me.

 For years we tried to help him, guide him and walk with him through his personal demons.
 I began to fear as time progressed that someday his recklessness would leave his children fatherless.
 After drugs entered his life, we lost the ability to reach him at all.
 He stopped wanting to hear the truth.
 He grew angry, sullen and dangerous.
 We fought against the tide of darkness that was consuming him.
 We watched it carry him away before our very eyes.
 Eventually we had to say goodbye and it broke my heart.
 A few months later he came back, clean, sober and apologetic, but it didn’t last.
 Drugs won.
 We all lost.